Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 to find our PostgreSQL database.

 Okay so now we have deployed our frontend and our backend and now we have to deploy our database.
 Similar to our frontend and backend, our database has been running locally on our machine.
 Therefore, no one else has access to this data.
-We have to deploy our database to the cloud so that everyone that accesses our application shares the same database.
+We have to deploy our database to the cloud so that everyone that accesses our application shares the same database schema.

 Heroku provides us many ways to configure a Postgres database for our application. in fact, Heroku can offer us a Postgres database that we can connect our application to.